RosettaCommons/documentation/application_documentation/mpi-msd.md

 where this command declares a set of states, one for every line in the state vector file, and declares a vector variable named varname.
 The format of the state vector file is described in the next section.

-=== Section: State-Vector File Format ===
+### Section: State-Vector File Format

-The file format for the state vecrtor file is a set of ordered triples, one per line, consisting of a 1) pdb file name, 2) a correspondence file name, and 3) a secondary resfile file name.
+The file format for the state vector file is a set of ordered triples, one per line, consisting of a 1) pdb file name, 2) a correspondence file name, and 3) a secondary resfile file name.
 Each line is turned into a state.
 Internally, each line in this file is assigned a name based on which position in this file it appears.
 This is important when examining the output from multistate design.

 E.g. If the fitness file contained this line: